The Valovka Laboratory: Molecular Basis of Rare Genetic Disorders

 Novel Methodological Approach to Inhibitory Screening

 Screening for synthetic and natural anti-inflammatory compounds forms another aspect of our research.
-In a collaboration with the Austrian Drug Screening Institute (ADSI), we established a screening platform to identify and characterise anti-inflammatory bioactive compounds in natural extracts.
-In the context of this work, we developed a high-throughput, fluorescent thermal shift-based method of detecting nuclear factor kappa B (NF-κB) binding to double stranded DNA (Leitner et al., Sci Rep 2021).
+In a collaboration with the Austrian Drug Screening Institute (ADSI), we established a screening platform to identify and isolate anti-inflammatory bioactive compounds in natural extracts.
+Through using this platform, we have identified and thoroughly characterized a number of algae strains from the ASIB 505 terrestrial algae collection (the Institute of Botany, LFUI; the MCI – Management Center Innsbruck) that had unique anti-inflammatory properties (Leitner et al., Cells 2022; EU Patent application: EP4104845).
+In the context of this work, we also developed a high-throughput, fluorescent thermal shift-based method of detecting nuclear factor kappa B (NF-κB) binding to double stranded DNA (Leitner et al., Sci Rep 2021).
 This method allows the measurement of dose-dependent inhibitory effects on NF-κB DNA binding as well as accurate calculation of equilibrium binding constants.

 Novel PCNT variants in MOPDII with attenuated growth restriction and pachygyria.
 Waich S, Janecke AR, Parson W, Greber-Platzer S, Müller T, Huber LA, Valovka T, Vodopiutz J. Clin Genet.
 2020 Sep;98(3):282-287. doi: 10.1111/cge.13797.
 Epub 2020 Jul 7.
 PMID: 32557621